 top of page

-We are approaching the end of the tunnel – the last 15 months have been some of the most challenging and disruptive in our working lives but thankfully the image at the end of our tunnel is starting to develop; and it looks like the Hybrid Workplace.
+We are approaching the end of the tunnel – the last 2 years have been some of the most challenging and disruptive in our working lives but thankfully the image at the end of our tunnel is starting to develop; and it looks like the Hybrid Workplace.

-Working from Home (WFH) for such an extended time was certainly a novel and at times trying experience for most, but it does appear that, broadly speaking, it was a positive one with 95% of respondents to a recent NUI Galway study favouring WFH on an ongoing basis (63% in some type of blended or hybrid manner, and 32% preferring WFH full time!).
+Working from Home (WFH) for such an extended time was certainly a novel and at times trying experience for most, but it does appear that, broadly speaking, it has been a positive one with 95% of respondents to a recent NUI Galway study favouring WFH on an ongoing basis (63% in some type of blended or hybrid manner, and 32% preferring WFH full time!).
 This mightn’t be particularly surprising, as people adapted and warmed to their new normal of no commutes, more family time, and an improved work-life balance.

-Despite the workforce's newfound desire to blend WFH with on-site time, there are many challenges ahead for the hybrid workplace – not least of which is a lingering, sinister, and stubborn communicable virus.
+There are many challenges ahead for the hybrid workplace – not least of which is a lingering, sinister, and stubborn communicable virus.
 Space will be at a premium in the new normal; how we use the office will continue to evolve and managing shared on-site resources will be key.

 So, let’s address some of the key challenges and enablers for the hybrid workplace and explore what businesses can do to prepare for this new normal.